 The month of April is recognized as World Autism Month — a month to emphasize the awareness and acceptance of the millions of people who have been diagnosed with autism spectrum disorder (ASD).
-According to the CDC, 1 out of 44 children in the U.S. is diagnosed with ASD.
+According to the CDC, in 2020, one in 36 8-year-olds had were identified as having ASD.
 Because of this, it has never been more important to educate families on how to help their autistic children reach their full potential.

 What is autism spectrum disorder (ASD) and what causes it?